holoviz/holoviews/doc/developer_guide/index.md

 The `default` environment is meant to provide all the tools needed to develop HoloViews.

-This environment can be created by running `pixi run install`, which will set up the environment and make an editable install of HoloViews.
+This environment is created automatically the first time you run a Pixi command (e.g. `pixi shell` or `pixi run <task>`), which sets up the environment and makes an editable install of HoloViews.

 To activate this environment you can run `pixi shell`, this is equivalent to `source venv/bin/activate` in a virtual environment or `conda activate` in a conda environment.